Anura Kumara Dissanayake: Economic policy

 Dissanayake was highly critical of the Wickremesinghe government and the International Monetary Fund, claiming that the IMF only wished to bail out corrupt regimes.
 He stated that some of the IMF conditions need to be renegotiated, such as the reduction of certain taxes such as the pay-as-you-earn tax, as this has outperformed, while reducing expenditure to meet the primary surplus target.
 He has indicated that his government would increase social welfare grants while eliminating value-added taxes on essential items such as food, health services, medical equipment, and educational services.
 His government would reduce the cost of living and increase taxes on the wealthy while supporting their businesses.
 Since assuming the presidency, Dissanayake has committed to continuing the country's deal with the IMF.

 President Dissanayake instructed 11,000 acres of land belonging to the Kantale Sugar Company to be distributed to farmers for the cultivation of short-term crops.

 His first budget followed strict fiscal discipline, balancing the IMF program with the party's ideology.
 With much of the budget being taken up for debt servicing, he increased commitment to education and health as well as Aswesuma welfare benefits within the limits of the IMF program.

+Anura Kumara stated his economic policy would target the development of an export-oriented manufacturing economy.
+The administration removed the ban on using rice for non-food products to encourage the manufacturing of value added products.
+The export of raw minerals without any processing or value addition was restricted.

 Anti-corruption and crime

 Dissanayake has promised to reopen over 400 cases of corruption and fraud, including restarting investigation into the 2015 Central Bank of Sri Lanka bond scandal and the 2019 Sri Lanka Easter bombings.
 Former senior police officer Shani Abeysekara was appointed to head the newly created Police Assets Recovery Unit.

 The Presidential Secretariat instructed all former ministers and state officials to hand in any official vehicles and firearms issued to them and requested former presidents Mahinda Rajapaksa and Ranil Wickremesinghe to return vehicles in excess of their entitlements.
 During his election campaign, Dissanayake pledged to revoke entitlements enjoyed by former presidents and has appointed a committee to look into it.
-The Parliament would eventually act on the pledge, and revoked the entitlements in September of 2025.
+The Parliament would eventually act on the pledge, and revoked the entitlements in September 2025.

 To fight organised crime, Dissanayake ordered the Attorney General to remove fundamental rights petitions submitted to the Supreme Court against police officers, including officers of the elite Special Task Force.

-The government’s anti-corruption acts received mixed reactions, with praise for stopping corruption at minister and deputy minister level but no major effects on top bureaucratic, middle, and lower levels among public officials.
-As a result Commission to Investigate Allegations of Bribery or Corruption (CIABOC) began raids of government institutions and officials with large amounts of unexplained cash.
+The government's anti-corruption acts received mixed reactions, with praise for stopping corruption at minister and deputy minister level but no major effects on top bureaucratic, middle, and lower levels among public officials.
+As a result, Commission to Investigate Allegations of Bribery or Corruption (CIABOC) began raids of government institutions and officials with large amounts of unexplained cash.